VNOpenAI/OpenControl/docs/linCon.rst

 Library Usage
 ----------------------------------------------------------------

-Setup a simulation section the same as the `section`_ then perform simulation by :func:`ADP_control.controller.LTIController.offPolicy`
+Setup a simulation section the same as the `section`_ then perform simulation by :func:`OpenControl.ADP_control.LTIController.offPolicy`

 .. code-block:: python